department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/README.md

 ## Proposed Solutions

-Can we build a simple, prepopulated form, that sends data to cliniations in a timely manner.
+Can we build a simple, pre-populated form, that sends data to cliniations in a timely manner.

 ---